martinmcconnell/fyp-doc/notes.md

 articles with bias towards certain priorities that suit the business opportunities of the corporation and not the actual scientific consensus.

-For example in Coca-Cola and Mars sponsored research publications appear to skew the evidence towards solutions that favour industry interests by focusing on food components that can be manipulated and marketed by food companies.
+For example in Coca-Cola and Mars sponsored research, publications appear to skew the evidence towards solutions that favour industry interests by focusing on food components that can be manipulated and marketed by food companies.
 Shaping the debate around scientific